vovayartsev/sprockets-webpack/README.md

 * require installed packages in index.js using ES6 syntax, e.g. `import React from 'react';`
 * notice `webpack://` domain in *Sources* tab in Chrome Dev Tools

+## Manual Setup

+1. Put your config into `config/webpack.config.js`.
+Omit *entry* and *output* sections - they will be generated automatically
+2. Put your JS sources e.g. into `app/assets/webpack`, create `index.js` there
+3. In your *application.js* put `//= require_webpack_tree <path-to-js-folder>`

+Webpack will be executed automatically when you run Rails in development environment, or when you run `rake assets:precompile` in production.

 ## Heroku

 Deployment to Heroku works out of the box.
 Use two buildpacks: *nodejs* and *ruby*, in this order: